Archan6el/TAMUctf-2025-Writeup/otp.md

 So from frames 4-1003, new random keys are being generated and are being XOR'd with our flag.
 Thankfully, XOR is reversible, so we can reverse this process, but we need all those keys.

-Well, we can use `frame <frame number>` to switch to a stack frame and inspect registers and variables on the stack.
+We can use `frame <frame number>` to switch to a stack frame and inspect registers and variables on the stack.
 I switch to the most recent stack frame, which is frame 1003

 ![image](https://github.com/user-attachments/assets/f987d6df-d142-4c87-bd68-befd638f3f2c)